Key Drivers

 - •Tight Liquidity

-WEC offers stable utility earnings and strong cash flow, but weak liquidity, elevated leverage, and a premium valuation limit the upside.
+WEC shows stable utility earnings and cash flow, but weak liquidity, elevated leverage, negative free cash flow, and a not-cheap valuation make it a hold until balance-sheet pressure eases.

 Price Behavior